LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 I wish not to wish,

-but I still wish

-that you save me,
+I still wish that you save me.

-but you are long gone.

 &nbsp;